-Ok so you think this seems a pretty obscure thing to synthesize, let alone post about as a tutorial?
-Well not really as this is great example of how to create a pretty fair approximation of any sound you hear.
+Ok, so you think this seems a pretty obscure thing to synthesize, let alone post about as a tutorial?
+Well not really as this is a great example of how to create a pretty fair approximation of any sound you hear.
 Clones of Trance Leads and Phat Basses have been done to death but this approach to synthesis is not so commonly discussed.

 By deconstructing how the bits you hear make the total sound, you can build a passable version of the sound yourself.

 Someone popped into the ReasonTalk Forum asking for advice on improving his synthesis of a Glass Armonica as per this video:

 What a fascinating instrument.
 Don’t worry tho if it is no interest to you personally as what you learn here will work equally in copying TR-909 Kicks or Wub Basses.